 (1) For the purposes of the definition of senior officer paragraph (b)(ii) in sections 43(1), 79(1) and 105(1) of the Act, the person performing functions as the Western Australian state manager (however described) of the Australian Crime Commission holds a prescribed office in that Commission.

-(2) For the purposes of the definition of senior officer paragraph (c) in sections 43(1), 79(1) and 105(1) of the Act, the fisheries officer employed in the fisheries department as the Executive Director, Regional Services holds a prescribed office in that department.
+(2) For the purposes of the definition of senior officer paragraph (c) in sections 43(1), 79(1) and 105(1) of the Act, the fisheries officer employed in the fisheries department as the Executive Director responsible for compliance holds a prescribed office in that department.

+[Regulation 6 amended: Gazette 17 Aug 2018 p.
+2901.]

 7. Fisheries officers who are supervisors (Act, s.
 48(4)(c))

 For the purposes of section 48(4)(c) of the Act, a fisheries officer employed in the fisheries department’s Serious Offences Unit at or above the level of Supervising Fisheries and Marine Officer holds a prescribed office in that department.